milgra/zenmusic/doc/ROAD.md

  - cerebral cortex as interactive visualizer - on left/right press start game
  - andromeda : monolith 64K demo like particle visualizer
  - grid-based warping of video/album cover based on frequency ( bass in the center )
  - speed up font       rendering by using glyph indexes instead of codepoints
  - vh_textinput should seamlessly switch between texture paragraph and glpyh-based paragraph
  - Android Auto support with full screen visualizer for kick-ass experience
  - Vulkan backend for Zen UI
+ - replace/merge zc_string with utf8.h?
+ - retain userdatas?